 Can you water bath this Seedless Blackberry Jam?

-Yes, just follow the instructions for brand and size of jar/s.
+Yes, simply follow the instructions for the brand and size of your jar/s.

-With the blackberry season being so abundant you’ll definitely be needing more recipe ideas, so do check out the following:
+With the blackberry season being so abundant you’ll need more recipe ideas, so do check out the following:

 - Easy Seedless Raspberry Jam